Need for Full Corrective Action or Preventive Action or Neither

 Ned once served on the ISO/CASCO committees that wrote 17025 and revised it in 2005.
 He represented ILAC on ISO TC 176, the committee responsible for ISO 9000.

-Today, Ned serves as a Lead Evaluator for ILAC and APLAC and the trainer for APLAC.
-A world traveller in the service of the UN, Ned has deployed to developing nations to assist in the creation and implementation of conformant accreditation programs.
-Closer to home, he currently represents IAS at both ILAC and APLAC.
+Ned recently retired from the roles of both Lead Evaluator for ILAC and APAC and the trainer for APAC.
+A world traveller in the service of the UN, Ned spent over 10 years deployed to developing nations to assist in the creation and implementation of conformant accreditation programs.
+Closer to home, he now mostly restricts his work to representing IAS needs in training and providing advice to IAS trainees on the development and implementation of lab, inspection body and product certification body management systems.

-His hobby is flying Mooney’s.
+His hobby is flying his Mooney aircraft.
 His favourite topic is leadership.